 Policy Theme Policy 11.
-Walking Support an increased number of walking trips by establishing safe, interconnected pedestrian connections between key destinations across our cities and towns 12.
-Cycling Enhance and expand the existing cycle networks in Cambridge and Peterborough and develop or improve cycling links to the surrounding settlements

-Policy Theme Policy Enhance the cycle network within market towns with high quality links to key destinations and in rural areas provide cycle routes which connect to public transport hubs as well as key destinations such as major employment sites and secondary schools Ensure that cycle parking is secure, conveniently located and meets demand Ensure that new developments provide a high-quality cycling environment as well as linkages into the existing cycle network and new links to key destinations where needed Promote cycling as a healthy, convenient and environmentally friendly mode of transport to residents, businesses and visitors 13.
+Walking Support an increased number of walking trips by establishing safe, interconnected pedestrian connections between key destinations across our cities and towns Ensure that new developments provide a high-quality walking environment 12.
+Cycling Enhance and expand cycling infrastructure across Cambridgeshire and Peterborough, including connecting links to surrounding towns, villages and rural areas Provide secure, conveniently located cycle parking that meets demand Ensure that new developments provide a high-quality cycling environment as well as linkages into the existing cycle network and new links to key destinations Promote cycling as a healthy, convenient and environmentally friendly mode of transport to residents, businesses and visitors, including the uptake of new cycle technologies such as affordable e-bikes Embed cyclists needs in the design stage of new transport infrastructure 13.
 Delivering a seamless public transport system Explore new methods of ticketing to improve the ease and affordability of travel, including across transport modes and operators Improve journey information to maximise the ease of travelling by public transport Support the delivery of new and improved integrated, multi-modal transport hubs Support additional Park and Ride provision, in conjunction with CAM, where fully integrated into local transport networks 14.
 Rural transport services Explore different mechanisms to help deliver a more integrated, coherent rural transport network, in collaboration with operators, local councils, communities and stakeholders Work with operators to develop a frequent, attractive rural bus network, forming the backbone of the rural public transport network Support local community transport, fully integrated into the rural public transport network, for communities not served by the bus or rail network 15.
 Improving public transport in our towns and cities Support the continued development of urban bus networks by working in partnership with bus operators and local authorities to improve service quality, reliability and frequency Deliver transformational mass transit within our cities to support growth and deliver a step-change in accessibility Support measures to better manage demand for road space following the provision of high-quality public transport infrastructure 16.
 Travelling by coach Providing sufficient space and appropriate infrastructure for coach services Integrating coach services with wider public transport and highway networks 17.
 Travelling by train Support measures to deliver a more reliable, integrated, passenger-friendly rail network Facilitate improvements to our rail stations to improve the experience of travelling by train Explore options to expand the rail network to link to new settlements, corridors and growth areas Support frequency and journey time enhancements on our rural and intercity rail links to improve connectivity and capacity 18.
-The local road network Identifying a Key Road Network Promoting more efficient use of the existing network Aligning approaches to management and maintenance 19.
+The local road network Identifying a Key Route Network Promoting more efficient use of the existing network

+Policy Theme Policy Aligning approaches to management and maintenance 19.
 Parking The design of parking Managing parking demand Parking technology and implications of disruptive technology 20.
-Making long-distance journeys by car Improve our highway network to alleviate congestion, improve reliability and enhance our region's accessibility Develop new road corridors where required to support development and housing growth
+Making long-distance journeys by car Improve our highway network to alleviate congestion, improve reliability and enhance our region's accessibility Support improvements on regional and national corridors to improve accessibility to the rest of the UK and abroad